 One survey compiled by the customer conversion experts at Kissmetrics demonstrates just how far the impact of good service stretches in terms of both your business’s bottom line and your customers’ satisfaction.

-According to the survey, after a positive service interaction:
+According to the survey, after a positive call center service interaction:

 - 75% of customers are very likely to speak positively about a company